cawasser/rccst/README.md

 And have a ball.

-> Note: You must provide any inputs in "transit over json" [format](https://github.com/cognitect/transit-format#ground-and-extension-types).
+> Note 1: You must provide any inputs in "transit over json" [format](https://github.com/cognitect/transit-format#ground-and-extension-types).
 > See [here](https://github.com/cognitect/transit-format) for more details.

+> Note 2: You must also be running the server in _dev-mode_, ie.e, _without_ CSRF Anti-forgery support.

 ## Project Details